EU nations urge stronger borders to ease migration pressures

 By DAVID KEYTON and MONIKA SCISLOWSKA

-“We must protect our borders from aggression, and we need to protect our people,” Johansson told more than 30 officials at the conference.
+“We must protect our borders from aggression, and we need to protect our people,” Johansson told more than 30 officials at the Conference on Border Management.

 Doing that, she said, requires stopping people who are fleeing poverty and conflicts in their home countries from starting out on dangerous migration routes.
 But she also stressed the need for a new European system for returning migrants to their homelands if they have no permission to stay in the EU.